If you are into sports, you must have seen something similar to the image below.

 When data from heat maps are also combined with Google Analytics:

-If you added a new element to your site with the sim of getting users to interact with that element, heatmaps could show you whether or not users are interacting with this element.
+If you added a new element to your site to get users to interact with that element, heatmaps could show you whether or not users are interacting with this element.

 Usually, website designs follow a user story/journey, which simulates how the user navigates from one point to another while on the site.
 However, we’ve seen cases where some users navigate the website in an entirely different way.
 Visualizations from heatmaps allow you to uncover trends in user behavior that would have gone unnoticed.

 A quick look at the heat map of a page from your site can reveal the performance of that page in regards to serving its intended purpose.
-Mouse tracking, Click, and Scroll heatmaps will show the section of your site users are interacting on your site.
+Mouse tracking, click, and scroll heatmaps will show the section of your site where users are interacting.
 Eye-tracking heat maps will reveal where most visitors’ visual attention is directed.

 All the above benefits of heatmaps eventually translate into helping you make better business decisions backed by data.
 This begins with understanding the insights from the heatmaps and knowing how and what to change on your site that will ultimately help you increase conversions.